 The Diploma Programme in Human Resource Development will be delivered on a part-time basis over a two-year period.
-It comprises 21 credits from taught courses.
-The schedule of taught courses includes 13 courses that are structured into modules ranging from 1-3 credits.
+It comprises 24 credits from taught courses.
+The schedule of taught courses includes eight courses that are structured on the standard 39 hour (three-credit) semester model.
 These courses cover a range of content areas that include human resource theory and opportunities for personal development.